redbadger/awesome-badger/CONTRIBUTING.md

 ### 4.3: Non-Markdown Content (Images etc)

-All non-markdown content should be placed within your own directory within the top-level `assets` directory.
+If your blog requires the use of images (or any other non-markdown file type) and don't already have one, using your Github userid as the name, please create your own directory under `/assets`.

 For instance, many of [Chris'][chris] blogs contain references to file types such as images, JavaScript and WebAssembly Text.
 All of these are located in `/assets/chriswhealy`.
 Any time a reference is then needed from one of your blogs, you can simply link to `/assets/{{ page.user }}/<filename>`

 ## 5. Get a Review

 You can push straight to master if you want to, but it's probably a good idea to get someone to review your post.

 Just open a pull request like you would in a software project and get someone to have a look.

 ## 6. Have fun